sofroniewn/waver/README.md

  - record the wave with a detector, which can be the full grid, the full boundary, or a particular boundary
  - use convenience methods to run many simulations with different sources on the same grid and detector combination

-Use can use [napari](https://napari.org/), a multi-dimensional image viewer for Python, to allow for easy visualization of the detected wave.
+You can use [napari](https://napari.org/), a multi-dimensional image viewer for Python, to allow for easy visualization of the detected wave.
 Some functionality is also available as a napari plugin to allow for running simulations from a graphical user interface.

 Results can look like